Citations Affected: IC 35-33-8-3.2.

 (c) For purposes of subsection (b), "disposition" occurs when the indictment or information is dismissed, or the defendant is acquitted or convicted of the charges.

-(e) With the approval of the clerk of the court, the county sheriff may collect the bail and fees required by subsection (d).
-The county sheriff shall remit the bail to the clerk of the court by the following business day and remit monthly the five dollar ($5) special death benefit fee to the county auditor.
+(d) With the approval of the clerk of the court, the county sheriff may collect the bail posted under this section.
+The county sheriff shall remit the bail to the clerk of the court by the following business day.

 (1) the clerk of the court shall comply with IC 5-2-9 ; and